LightJason/lightjason.github.io/content/publication/index.md

 title: "Publication"
 view: ["publication"]
 ---
-We list here all publications of our work ([BibTeX format](/references.bib)), but we comment some publications with additional information, so that we try to give you an overview about the publication.
+Here, we list all publications about/on our work ([BibTeX format](/references.bib)), but we complement some publications with comments containing additional information to give you an overview about the publication.